markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/06/23/ufos/index.md

 ---
-title: Proof of UFOs is “just around the corner”...
+title: Proof of UFOs is "just around the corner"...
 slug: ufos
 date: 2021-06-23
 host: Graeme Hill